JJoelouis2/Desk-Cleaning-Project/README.md

 Goal of Project: Create a robot that can clean a desk with the push of a button.

-Uses: Infrared sensors, Arduino Uno, TT motors, Mecanum Wheels
+Hardware: Infrared sensors, Arduino Uno, TT motors, Mecanum Wheels

 Description:
 This robot achieves its goal by tracking where has already been through storing